 In the late 19th century undertakers were often carpenters, builders or cabinetmakers who would also make coffins and manage burials.
 When the New Zealand Federation of Funeral Directors was established in 1937 they avoided the term ‘undertaker’ because it was associated with earlier ‘unsanitary’ practices and was seen as objectionable.
 The term ‘funeral director’ is now in common use.

 As towns and cities grew, many of the old cemeteries were seen as squalid and unhealthy.
-New, large, utilitarian council cemeteries were established by local councils on the fringes of cities and towns in the late 1930s and 1940s.
+They had also often reached their capacity by late 19th century.
+New, large, utilitarian council cemeteries were established by local councils on the fringes of cities and towns by the early 20th century.

-Landscaped garden and lawn cemeteries were used for both burials and the interment of ashes when more cremations occurred in the 1950s and 1960s.
+Landscaped garden and lawn cemeteries became more common in the 1950s and 1960s.
 In the 1970s and 1980s large headstones were less common and there were fewer markers for the dead.
 Lawns were provided for scattering of ashes and memorial rose gardens established with plaques for those cremated.